Dose for Cholesterol:

 95.3% of participants reported a positive impact on LDL levels*

-LDL is known as "bad cholesterol," it carries cholesterol through the bloodstream, but excess LDL can lead to health risks.
-Keeping LDL levels in check is crucial for long-term cardiovascular health.
+LDL carries cholesterol through the bloodstream, but excess LDL can impact health.
+Maintaining healthy levels of LDL is critical for supporting heart health.

 Close